 While Quality Growth companies, as a group, have often held up relatively well during market downturns, it is important to remember that their ability to do so has been largely predicated on their ability to continue growing, even when many other companies cannot.

 Therefore, the cause of the downturn is an important consideration, and some quality growth companies may fare better than others in some downturns.
-Moving forward, some potential beneficiaries in the aftermath of COVID-19 may be businesses that operate in areas of video streaming and gaming, grocery delivery, automation and biotech.
+Moving forward, some potential beneficiaries in the aftermath of COVID-19 may be businesses who operate in areas of video streaming and gaming, grocery delivery, automation and biotech.